 Now that you’re clear on which household produce favourites will grow well in your area and are aligned with your garden goal, it’s finally time to pull out the seed catalog.
 Scan through the varieties to find the best one for you, based on your goals and growing conditions.
 Most seed catalogs and websites list the growing zone for each plant type in the item entry, so you can be sure of selecting a variety that is hardy to your climate.

 Be sure to keep your garden goal in the front of your mind when you go through seed catalogs or websites.
 For instance, I like to order organic seeds.
 If you would like heirloom seeds that have stood the test of time, make sure you’re looking for heirloom seeds.
 Same goes for specialty seeds such as Biodynamic/Demeter seeds.

-My friend Julia has put together a great list of seed companies with reviews if you don’t yet have a favourite seed company to order from.
+Here’s a list of seed companies with reviews if you don’t yet have a favourite seed company to order from.
 Make sure you pick a company that aligns with your goals once you decide what to grow this year.